-Less than one year ago I really had absolutely no idea you could make money blogging (well, I tried to once in years past, but WordPress dot com deleted my account.
-And I thought the whole idea was just a huge hoax).
+Less than one year ago I had absolutely no idea you could make money blogging (well, I tried to once in years past, but WordPress dot com deleted my account.
+And I thought it was just a huge hoax).

 I started making money… from my blog.